Petra H.

 Did this happen regularly or once in a while?

-Did you see this change across the years or do you think this always happened?
+Did you see this change across the years, or do you think this always happened?

-Did you discuss these problems with your co-workers or was this topic avoided?
+Did you discuss these problems with your co-workers, or was this topic avoided?

 Did this make you want to leave your workplace?
 What made you decide to stay?

 This mistreatment unfortunately happens to many workers, and that’s why it is so important to know one’s rights in the workplace.
-I’m glad that the Garment Workers Center can organize and unite workers to share this important information, and do so in multiple languages.
+I’m glad that the Garment Workers Center can organize and unite workers to share this important information and do so in multiple languages.
+Do you have any regrets about being involved with the Garment Workers Center?

 Have you recounted your personal experiences to people who perhaps hold that fear about organizing in the workplace?
 What do you do to encourage such people to get involved?

-No, because the people I invited at the time came for support for different reasons.
+No, because the people I invited at the time needed support for different reasons.
 I informed them so they could have better information.
+When I started at the Garment Worker Center, I didn’t know much about it, and I didn’t know how to express myself.

 Is there anything else you'd like to share about your work experience in the garment industry?